Businesses will only be able to process personal data collected if one (or more) of the following six grounds have been met.

 Compliance with a legal obligation

 Where data is processed in order to comply with a legal obligation.
 The obligation does not have to be required by legislation or statute, but it must be clear having regard to the laws of the UK.
+For example, employers may be required to process certain health-related data to comply with their health and safety duties.

 Vital interests of the data subject